tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 First, emphasize how to import Pandas.

-* In order to use Pandas, the `pandas` library must be imported.
+* To use Pandas, the `pandas` library must be imported.
 Pandas is commonly aliased as `pd` at this time.

-* The `Path` class is also imported from the [`pathlib` module](https://docs.python.org/3/library/pathlib.html) in order to deal with file paths across all operating systems without complexity.
+* The `Path` class is also imported from the [`pathlib` module](https://docs.python.org/3/library/pathlib.html) to deal with file paths across all operating systems without complexity.

   ```python
   import pandas as pd